yo-yo-yo-jbo/digital_signatures/README.md

 ## ECDSA
 Moving on, we could use Elliptic Curves for digital signatures!
 That method is known as [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) and relies on the Discrete Logarithm problem on Elliptic Curves.
+As a side note, this method is similar to a previous method called [DSA](https://en.wikipedia.org/wiki/Digital_Signature_Algorithm) which is rarely used today - that's why I jump straight to `ECDSA`.
-Unlike the `RSA` approach - here's it's more complicated.
+Unlike the `RSA` approach - here's things are way more complicated.
 Let's understand why (hand wavy):
 - In `RSA`, encryption and decryption use the same operation - we work by exponentiation over large numbers in a large finite Field.
 We say that the exponantiation operation is *Commutative* - and use that to our advantage.
 - In Elliptic Curves, our private key is very different from our public key - our private key is a scalar, but our public key is a point on a curve!
 We do not have a similar Commutative operation - for example, if our private key is `d` (with a generator point `G`), we can create a public key `dG` but we cannot share a magical $d^{-1}$ without revealing the private key!
 - One more reason is that hash values are not points on a curve.
 We can certainly turn an arbitrary hash value into a point, but it's an extra step.